Frequently Asked Questions

 I work with primarily the birth-to-5 year old population.
-My interests are language delay, articulation and phonological disorders.
-However, I will at times work with Kindergarten and school age children on articulation and phonological disorders if my schedule allows it outside of my primary interest of early intervention.
+My interests are language delay and speech sound disorders.
+However, I will at times work with Kindergarten and school age children who are struggling with speech sounds if my schedule allows it outside of my primary interest of early intervention.

 I worry that my child may have autism spectrum disorder (ASD) but I’m not sure where to turn.
 Where can I find help or more information?

 It is understandable to feel confused and even overwhelmed and scared when suspecting your child may be on the autism spectrum.
 The fact that you want to find out more is commendable and the important first step in advocating for your child and obtaining help for him/her as soon as possible.
 Again, you know your child best so if something seems amiss, there is no harm in finding out more information, especially because early intervention is so very important in learning new skills.
 It is advised not to take the “wait and see” approach.
 Luckily, there are many supports in place for families when dealing with ASD.